-It is not arbitrary that you have been told to eat purées for a period of time – you have just had 85% of your stomach removed and have miles of staples creating your new stomach pouch. (okay so not miles but you get the point)
+It is not arbitrary that you have been told to eat purées for a short period of time after your bariatric surgery - you have just had 85% of your stomach removed and have miles of staples creating your new stomach pouch. (okay so not miles but you get the point)

-Scrambled eggs are not a purée, refried beans are not a purée unless completely smooth, chili is not a purée.
+Scrambled eggs are not a purée, refried beans are not a purée unless they are completely smooth, chili is not a purée.
 You cannot ‘make a purée in your mouth’.
-Don’t laugh, as our Support Group on Facebook members write of doing this – then ask for help when they are in pain after accidentally swallowing a chunk of food - and asking if they should go to the ER.
+Don’t laugh, as our Support Group on Facebook members write of doing this - then ask for help when they are writhing in pain after accidentally swallowing a chunk of food - and asking if they should go to the ER.

 Stick to your surgeons suggested time line and don't jump into 'real food' too quickly.
 Hang in these early phases as long as they ask you too and IF you have any trouble or discomfort, drop back to the last phase.
 This too shall pass.